TropicSapling/triforce/README.md

 6. Placeholder-values are further described in "Patterns" §5

 #### Equality
-1. 2 (finally evaluated) values are equal iff all below criteria are met:
+1. 2 (finally evaluated\*) values are equal iff all below criteria are met:
 	- They have the same amount of parameters   in the same order
 	- They have the same applied args           in the same order
 	- They have the same `<pattern to match>`:s in the same order
-	- They have the same name (or both have no name at all)
+	- They have the same name (or both have no name at all) -\* A value is first finally evaluated when all synonyms have been "unwinded", see "Example code snippets" §5
 2. 2 placeholder-values are always equal.
 	- i.e. `$xyz == $abc`
 3. Equality of and-patterns is decided after they have collapsed into or-patterns.